 What this shows us, is that the Sigma’s focal length, and shorter minimum focusing distance is capable of creating the shallowest DOF when shot at these three lenses respective MFD.

 All of this is technobabble though.
 What I appreciate about the Sigma is the overall package.
-It’s smaller and lighter than either of the other two, being composite as opposed to metal, and is weather sealed, which neither of the other two are.
+It’s smaller and lighter than either of the other two, being composite as opposed to metal, and is at least partially weather sealed, which neither of the other two are.
 It’s nearly as fast as the Leica, and faster than the Oly.
 While these three focal lengths aren’t remotely identical, they are able to be used interchangeably, for much of my shooting needs.
 As long as I’m able to be mobile by getting closer to, or further from my subject, I can use these three pretty congruously.
 While the Leica and Olympus are different enough to justify both in the bag, I find the Sigma a good replacement for both of these lenses.

 Now, I may eventually get rid of the Leica, but an f/1.2 auto focus lens is a handy tool, no matter the system or focal length.
 The Oly on the other hand is proving to be surplus with this Sigma around.
 Other than it being a little longer, it doesn’t really offer me anything the Sigma can’t also do well enough.
 (I’m selling a bunch of gear HERE if you’re interested, this 75mm included, email me with any questions)